n8n-io/n8n-docs/docs/flow-logic/error-handling/memory-errors.md

 ### Increase old memory

 This only applies to self-hosting n8n.
-When encountering `JavaScript heap out of memory` errors, it is often useful to allocate additional memory to the old memory section of the V8 JavaScript engine.
-This can be achieved by setting the appropriate [V8 option](https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes) `--max-old-space-size=SIZE` either through the CLI or through the `NODE_OPTIONS` [environment variable](https://nodejs.org/api/cli.html#node_optionsoptions).
+When encountering **JavaScript heap out of memory** errors, it is often useful to allocate additional memory to the old memory section of the V8 JavaScript engine.
+To do this, set the appropriate [V8 option](https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes){:target=_blank .external-link} `--max-old-space-size=SIZE` either through the CLI or through the `NODE_OPTIONS` [environment variable](https://nodejs.org/api/cli.html#node_optionsoptions){:target=_blank .external-link}.